 Website: ashfield.org/publicart

 Ashfield is holding a Lighted Boat Parade on September 12, 2026, and you are invited to enter even if you don't own your own boat.
 Twelve winning designs will receive $1,000 grants to build your floating creations, with more prizes for the best boats at the parade.
 Key design concepts are Light It Up; Make It Special; and Keep It Safe.
-The Call for Art opens January 5 and applications are due by March 31.
+Applications are due by March 31.
 This opportunity is supported by New England Foundation for the Arts (NEFA).

 Contact: Alexis Fedorjaczenko